What shows and films are on HBO Max UK and Ireland?

-From today, US streaming service HBO Max is now available in the UK and Ireland, where a whole host of TV shows and films are available to watch.
+From 26 March, US streaming service HBO Max is now available in the UK and Ireland, where a whole host of US favourite TV shows and films are available to watch.

 The streaming service first launched in the US back in 2020, and since then has expanded to Latin America, Europe, and Asia.